AllenDowney/Portfolio/narrative.md

 was an improved experience for the students in the class and the student instructors (not to mention the advisers).

-In Spring 2015, Paul and I co-advised an offering of WebDev.
+In Spring 2015, Paul and I co-advised an offering of WebDev, also known as OlinJS.
 Under the new procedures, the process went smoothly and the class was very successful.

 In Fall 2015 and Spring 2016, Paul advised student-led classes, with Profs Mark Somerville and Zhenya Zastavker